 |In 2011, public transit use saved 865 million hours in travel time and 450 million gallons of fuel in 498 urban areas.|

 |Public transportation use in the U.S reduces our nation’s carbon emissions by 37 million metric tons annually.|

 |Households near public transit drive an average of 4,400 fewer miles than households with no access to public transit.|

-We have 32 hybrid diesel-electric buses in fleet.
+We have three of the original 32 hybrid diesel-electric buses in our fleet.
 Compared to diesel buses, hybrid buses produce fewer emissions of nitrogen oxides and carbon monoxide.
 On average, hybrid buses attain 25 percent greater fuel mileage and achieve better acceleration than diesel buses.

 |Since 1991, we have reduced particulate matter emissions by 96% and nitrogen oxides by 81% by continually purchasing the cleanest burning diesel fuel and engine technology.|

 |In April 2005, we began using ultra-low sulfur diesel (ULSD) and went system-wide with ULSD in October 2007 as required by law.|